mytestbed/omf_rc_shm/README.md

     $ gem install omf_rc_shm --no-ri --no-rdoc

-(if the above command returns that it cannot download data from https://rubygems.org, then try again with appending the addtional option `--source http://rubygems.org` and discard any subsequent SSL warning)
+(if the above command returns that it cannot download data from https://rubygems.org, then try again with the additional option `--source http://rubygems.org` and discard any subsequent SSL warning)

 Setup startup script